Covid-19 variant JN.1 is now the leading cause of infections in the US. Here’s what you need to know | KRDO

 (CNN) — The Omicron coronavirus subvariant JN.1 now makes up 44.2% of Covid-19 cases in the United States, according to the US Centers for Disease Control and Prevention.

-JN.1 makes up nearly 57% of new Covid-19 cases in the Northeast, according to the new CDC data.
-Earlier this week, the variant was already dominant in the region – causing about a third of new infections at the time.
+JN.1 makes up nearly 57% of new Covid-19 cases in the Northeast, according to the data.
+Earlier this week, the variant was already dominant in the region, causing about a third of new infections at the time.

 The CDC estimates that prevalence of JN.1 more than doubled in the US between late November and mid-December.
 It seems to be getting an assist from holiday travel and waning immunity.

-Note: Correction: A previous version of this article misstated the number of US hospital beds in use by Covid-19 patients.